RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 or slapping an NC-17 rating on their movies, or an [ESRB][esrb] warning on their video games.)

-So always look for *STATE ACTION* first to determine if you have a First Amendment issue.
+So always look for *state action* first to determine if you have a First Amendment issue.
 The easiest way to check for state action?
 Look for a law (statute, ordinance, regulation),